 E.g.: If you type the criteria “50” or “12/3/12”, an error message is returned because Access interprets values in quotes marks as text, not as numbers.

 Be sure to remove this double quote.
 You will know when you enter a valid data in the criteria field because # sign will appear around the date, like #12/3/12#.

 How To Change Data Type In Access 2010/2013/2016?

 If the issue is just because of the similar data type then you must try the following fixes.
 As this helps in easy changing of the data type for existing fields.
 So, learn here how to change data type in Access 2010/2013/2016.

-- Make selection for the field whose data type you want to change.
+- Make selection for the field for whom you requires to change the data type.

-- Select the field tab and after then locate the Formatting group.
-Hit the Data Type drop down arrow present next to Data Type, click on it .
+- Select the field tab and after then go to Formatting group.
+Within the formatting group there is drop down arrow present next to Data Type, click on it .

-- Performing above step will change the Field data type will be changed.
-As per the data type you choose you may notice change to your information.
+- Performing above step will change the Field data type.
+As per selection of the data type you will notice change in your information.

 What To Do If All The Above Solution Fails To Work?

 The possibility is also that the above-mentioned solution won’t work.
 For such cases, you need to reach out to Access Repair And Recovery tool for advanced troubleshooting and solutions to get back to being productive with Microsoft Access!

 There are various advantages of using the tool such as it repair corrupted/damaged .accdb and .mdb files, restore each and every data and such as tables, queries, indexes, relations, etc. This tool also help you in restoring data from password protected form and lot more.